 How Long Do I Have to File a Lawsuit for Wrongful Death?

-There a several time limits that can apply to filing a claim for the wrongful death of a loved one depending on whom is responsible.
+There are several time limits that can apply to a claim for the wrongful death of a loved one depending on whom is responsible.

 If the claim for wrongful death is against a government entity, the claim must be presented to the entity within six months from the date of death.
 The government entity is then given an opportunity to resolve the case with the claimants before a lawsuit may be filed.
 If the claim is denied by the government entity, then a lawsuit must be filed with the appropriate court within six months of the denial.
 If, however, the government entity fails to respond within 45 days, then the lawsuit may be filed within two years from the date of the death.

 If you have lost a loved one due to the wrongful acts of another, please contact our firm.
-Our team of experienced staff and wrongful death attorneys are here to help you with your loss by explaining and protecting your legal rights and the rights of your lost loved one.
+Our team of experienced Sacramento wrongful death attorneys are here to help you with your loss by explaining and your legal rights and the rights of your lost loved one.